 4.2.1 UV Emission Lines

-We begin with a discussion of metallicity effects on the UV emission lines.
+Figure 5a displays the equivalent widths across the LOC plane for selected UV emission lines as function of metallicity.
 In general, we observe that most of the UV emission lines increase in strength (about 1-3 times as strong in the case of silicon, magnesium, and aluminum) with increasing metallicity.
+[IS IT TRUE THAT ALL OF THE LINES INCREASE IN EMISSION ARE EITHER FROM NITROGEN OR ELEMENTS HAVE RELATIVELY LOW ABUNDANCE?]
 Following Ferland et al. (1996) and K97, we will specifically discuss the relationships between oxygen, nitrogen, carbon, and helium.

-Since we scale nitrogen with Z2 due to secondary nitrogen production, our grids also show that N III λ991 increases 25 fold to log(Wλ N III λ991) = 2.4 (see Figure 5a) at 5.0 Z⊙.
+Since we scale nitrogen with Z2 due to secondary nitrogen production, our grids also show that N III λ991 increases 25 fold to log(WN III) = 2.4 (see Figure 5a) at 5.0 Z⊙.
 Similarly, they show that N V λ1240 increases with increasing Z but much less drastically than N III λ991: the strength of N V λ1240 at 5.0 Z⊙ is only 13 times the strength of N V λ1240 at 0.2 Z⊙ (as opposed to 25 times the strength, as with N III λ991).

 The effects of the increase in nitrogen abundance can be observed in the strengths of carbon and oxygen.
-As Ferland et al. (1996) note, the sum of N V λ1240 and C IV λ1549 emission remains fairly constant with metallicity changes (the sum hovers around 5.0 dex in our simulations) because the two lines together dominate the cooling in the more ionized regions of the could.
-However, as metallicity (and thus the nitrogen abundance) is increased, the temperature climbs, and the cooling shifts from carbon and oxygen to nitrogen and the emission of O IV λ1035 and C IV λ1549 is suppressed.
-For example, on our grids, O IV λ1035 and C IV λ1549 emission decreases 0.1 dex and 0.4 dex respectively from 0.2 Z⊙ to 5.0 Z⊙, while N V λ1240 emission increases 1.1 dex.
+As Ferland et al. (1996) note, the sum of N V λ1240 and C IV λ1549 emission remains fairly constant with metallicity changes (the sum hovers around 5.0 dex in our simulations) because the two lines together dominate the cooling in the more ionized regions of the cloud.
+However, as metallicity (and thus the nitrogen abundance) is increased, the temperature climbs [WHY WOULD THE TEMPERATURE CLIMB WITH INCREASING METALLICITY?
+THIS CONTRADICTS WHAT WE SAY IN THE IR SECTION], and the cooling shifts from carbon and oxygen to nitrogen and the emission of O IV λ1035 and C IV λ1549 is suppressed.
+On our grids, O IV λ1035 and C IV λ1549 emission decreases 0.1 dex and 0.4 dex respectively from 0.2 Z⊙ to 5.0 Z⊙, while N V λ1240 emission increases 1.1 dex.

-Lastly, as Ferland et al. (1996) predict, He II λ1640 decreases with increasing Z. Our grids show that at 5.0 Z⊙ He II emission is 0.6 of He II emission at 0.2 Z⊙.
+Lastly, as Ferland et al. (1996) discusses, He II λ1640 decreases with increasing Z. Our grids show that at 5.0 Z⊙ He II emission is 0.6 of He II emission at 0.2 Z⊙.
 This is because at higher Z, the heavy elements contribute to an increasing fraction of the total gas opacity and absorb some of the helium-ionizing radiation.
 Thus, helium is less ionized, producing weaker emission lines.

 4.2.2 Optical Emission Lines